 - 15- to 30-pound braided line, or a strong monofilament alternative

-- a fluorocarbon leader when water is clear
+- a fluorocarbon leader when water clarity is high

-- reliable hooks and terminal tackle that hold up under pressure
+- reliable hooks and terminal tackle built to handle hard fights

 Best Locations for Redfish on Braunig Lake